J Harlen Bretz: Spokane floods

 Bretz encountered resistance to his theories from the geology establishment of the day.
-The geology establishment was resistant to such a sweeping theory for the origin of a broad landscape for a variety of reasons, including lack of familiarity with the remote areas of the interior Pacific Northwest where the research was based, and the lack of status and reputation of Bretz in the eyes of the largely Ivy League-based geology elites.
-Furthermore, his theory implied the potential possibilities of a Biblical flood, which the scientific community strongly rejected.
-The Geological Society of Washington invited the young Bretz to present his previously published research at a meeting on 12 January 1927, where several other geologists presented competing theories.
+The geology establishment was resistant to this theory for the origin of a broad landscape for a variety of reasons, including lack of familiarity with the remote areas of the interior Pacific Northwest where the research was based, and the lack of status and reputation of Bretz in the eyes of the geology establishment.
+Furthermore, his theory implied the potential possibilities of a Biblical flood, which the scientific community rejected.
+The Geological Society of Washington invited the young Bretz to present his previously published research at a meeting on January 12, 1927, where several other geologists presented competing theories.
 Bretz saw this as an ambush, and referred to the group as six "challenging elders".
 Their intention was to defeat him in a public debate, and thereby end the challenge his theories posed to their conservative interpretation of uniformitarianism.

 Another geologist at the meeting, Joseph Pardee, had worked with Bretz and had evidence of an ancient glacial lake that lent credence to Bretz's theories.
 Pardee, however, lacked the academic freedom of Bretz, as he worked for the United States Geological Survey, so did not enter the fray.

 Bretz defended his theories, kicking off an acrimonious 40-year debate over the origin of the Scablands.
-As he wrote in 1928, "Ideas without precedent are generally looked upon with disfavour and men are shocked if their conceptions of an orderly world are challenged".
-One of Bretz most vocal academic opponents was Richard Foster Flint.
+As he wrote in 1928, "Ideas without precedent are generally looked upon with disfavor and men are shocked if their conceptions of an orderly world are challenged".
+One of Bretz's most vocal academic opponents was Richard Foster Flint.

-Both Pardee and Bretz continued their research over the next 30 years, collecting and analysing evidence that eventually identified Lake Missoula as the source of the Spokane Floods and creator of the Channelled Scablands.
+Both Pardee and Bretz continued their research over the next 30 years, collecting, analyzing and successfully publishing evidence that eventually identified Lake Missoula as the source of the Spokane Floods and creator of the Channelled Scablands.
 Research on open channel hydraulics and NASA satellite images in the 1970s further vindicated Bretz's and Pardee's theories.

 National Geographic observes: "As philosopher Thomas Kuhn observed, new scientific truths often win the day not so much because opponents change their minds, but because they die off.
-By the time the Geological Society of America finally recognized Bretz’s work with the Penrose Medal, the field’s highest honour, it was 1979 and Bretz was 96 years old.
+By the time the Geological Society of America recognized Bretz's work with the Penrose Medal, the field's highest honor, it was 1979 and Bretz was 96 years old.
 He joked to his son, "All my enemies are dead, so I have no one to gloat over."